-Conventions for naming database objects apply throughout Adaptive Server software and documentation.
-Identifiers can be as many as 30 bytes in length, whether or not multibyte characters are used.
-The first character of an identifier must be declared as an alphabetic character in the character set definition in use on Adaptive Server.

-The @ sign or (underscore character) can also be used.
+You must declare the first character of an identifier as an alphabetic character in the character set definition in use on Adaptive Server.
+You can also use the @ sign or (underscore character).
 The @ sign as the first character of an identifier indicates a local variable.